OldYuTou/LAN-SHELL/README.md

 - Interactive terminal: Browser connects to `node-pty` over WebSocket for a full interactive experience
 - Session management: Reconnect, list sessions, fetch output history, terminate a session / terminate all sessions
 - File browsing: List files/directories within a configured root (read-only listing)
+- Text editor: Tap/double-click a text file in the left panel to open an editor tab on the right, with line numbers, save/reload, and cursor-pad swipe to move the caret (auto-scroll into view)
 - One-shot command runner: `/api/run` streams output via SSE (restricted by an allowlist)
 - Persistent command sets: Stored in `data/command-sets.json` for sharing across devices
 - Mobile gestures: One-finger swipe inside the terminal scrolls; one-finger swipe on the bottom blank area sends arrow keys (cursor movement); two-finger tap copies the latest output; two-finger long-press triggers paste (falls back to a paste input modal if clipboard access is blocked)